 Kinsale Wild Red Mead – smooth with Irish Blackcurrants & Cherries

 Kinsale Wild Red Mead (12% ABV) is a gorgeous melomel mead fermented off-dry with Irish blackcurrants, dark cherries and pure honey.
-The result is an amazingly enticing drink with a beautiful, rich colour.
+An amazingly enticing drink with a beautiful, rich colour.
 It is delicious served at room temperature on its own or with food.
-For cooler evenings, try our seasonal mulled mead recipe with honey and gentle spices.
+In warmer weather we recommend lightly chilling or serve with ice.

-The Wexford blackcurrants are beautifully balanced with the dark cherries, tempered over the hint of honey and matured to a very smooth finish.
-Serve with roast duck, barbecue dishes and rich, tomato-y Italian dishes.
+The Wexford blackcurrants are beautifully balanced with the dark cherries, tempered over the hint of honey and matured to a silky smooth finish.
+Serve with roast duck, barbecue ribs or sausages and rich, tomato-y Italian dishes.
 Lovely with cheeseboards or good quality chocolate.
 A popular choice with wine drinkers who prefer a smoother style.

 Melomel Fruit Meads were Ireland’s medieval red wines made from native wild berries and raw honey and now created anew at Kinsale Mead Co’s meadery in West Cork.